 So why can’t I get the “F” word out of my head?
 Well, dammit (here’s why)!

-I was going to try and hold all of that in til the actual day when it happened, but that kinda’ felt dishonest, like sitting here acting like all was well while a Category Five was swirling around my apartment.
+I was going to try and hold all that in til the actual day when it happened, but that kinda’ felt dishonest, like sitting here acting like all was well while a Category Five was swirling around my apartment.
 And the windows were cracking.
-Or like dating someone I really cared about, smiling and holding hands warmly, knowing I was moving to fucking Iceland on Tuesday.
+Or like dating a woman I really cared about, smiling and holding her hand, knowing that I was moving to Iceland on Tuesday.
 It’s just not right.
 Unless you have the heart of our fucking landlord.
 (I told you that word was running unchecked in my head!)

-But also in sharing that New York Times link a turning point has been reached (not to take myself too seriously) as the cat’s now out of the bag with regards to my identity.
-But I figure, what the hell!
-As you now not only know where I work and from where all my stories have arisen, but where I’ll sadly watch the closing of it’s doors.
+But also by sharing that New York Times link another turning point has been reached (not to take myself too seriously) as the cat’s now out of the bag with regards to my identity.
+But I figure, Hey, what the hell at this point, what’s the dif?.
+You now know where I work and of course from where all my stories have arisen, and from where I’ll sadly watch the closing of it’s doors.
 Doors through which people have passed since the Roaring Twenties!

 Being a guy whose glass is half full (be it shot glass, pint glass, or snifter), let’s do a little twist if I may with the title.
 Let’s not think of that R.I.P. as “Rest In Peace” on a head stone, but rather “Reopen In Prosperity” on a new awning.

 See you down the road, dear reader, and please keep the faith!